 Service Delivery Standards for this funding program

 Canada Cultural Spaces Fund

 The CCSF seeks to improve physical conditions for artistic creativity and innovation.
 It is also designed to increase access for Canadians to performing arts, visual arts, media arts, and to museum collections and heritage displays.
-The Fund supports the improvement, renovation and construction of arts and heritage facilities, and the acquisition of specialized equipment as well as conducting feasibility studies.
+The Fund supports the improvement, renovation and construction of arts and heritage facilities as well as the acquisition of specialized equipment.

 Who Can Apply?

-Non-profit arts and heritage organizations incorporated under Part II of the Canada Corporations Act or under corresponding provincial or territorial legislation.
-Provincial/territorial governments, municipal or regional governments, and their agencies, as well as First Nations and Inuit equivalent governments, are also eligible.
+Not for profit arts and heritage organizations incorporated under the Canada Not-for-Profit Corporations Act, Part II of the Canada Corporations Act or under corresponding provincial or territorial legislation.
+Provincial/territorial governments, municipal or regional governments and their agencies, or equivalent Aboriginal people’s institutions or organizations are also eligible.
 Federal organizations and federal Crown corporations are not eligible for funding.

 All potential applicants must contact a CCSF program advisor at the nearest Department of Canadian Heritage regional office before submitting a funding application.

 A list of the Department's regional offices can be found on the Canadian Heritage website.

 Guidelines and Application Form